 By the time I’ve finished all this, I’ll usually start feeling creative and actually want to write a new post or shoot some photography.

-Its so easy to fall into that mindset of “sleep when you’re dead” or “if you don’t work on your business 24/7, you don’t want it enough” – neither of which are helpful.
+It’s so easy to fall into that mindset of “sleep when you’re dead” or “if you don’t work on your business 24/7, you don’t want it enough” – neither of which is helpful.

 This was something I really struggled with when I first started out.